csmertx/csmertx.github.io/content/pad.md

 <br />

-## Computer stuff, Music Blog, and Day & Night Blog (D&N for dissociative relief)
+## Computer stuff, Music Blog, and Day & Night Blog

-Some pages like 🔗 [NetBSD](/Unix/NetBSD/netbsd "Csmertx.com \ NetBSD") are a snapshot from 2018.
-Please refer to project specific documentation.

 Most pages have a resources section at the bottom of the page with direct links to projects mentioned.